Home

 Generally, social power is defined as the ability to affect the behavior of another person.
 This kind of power only exists when there is a relationship and it is takes shape within the context of that relationship.

 Exactly what power in relationships is allocated to whom seems to be less important than that it is done in a way that serves the best long term interests of the people involved.
+When it does not serve these ends it is an abusive relationship which is a losing proposition for everyone involved.

 Whether we know it or not, all of us have some template for who is supposed to do what and how in various kinds of relationships.
 And therein lies a potential problem.
 Since we each have one of those templates and since we rarely enter into a relationship with a clone of ourselves, the templates are seldom exactly the same.
 Even if our visions of how it is "supposed to be" are very similar, there still can be problems when